ibm-cloud-docs/openwhisk/mobile_push_actions.md

 See the following example to send a Push notification from the Push notification package.

-Send a Push notification by using the **sendMessage** Action in the package binding that you created previously.
+Send a Push notification by using the **sendMessage** action in the package binding that you created previously.
 Be sure to replace `/myNamespace/myPush` with your package name.
 ```
-ic wsk action invoke /myNamespace/myPush/sendMessage --blocking --result -p url https://example.com -p text "this is my message" -p sound soundFileName -p deviceIds "[\"T1\",\"T2\"]"
+ibmcloud wsk action invoke /myNamespace/myPush/sendMessage --blocking --result -p url https://example.com -p text "this is my message" -p sound soundFileName -p deviceIds "[\"T1\",\"T2\"]"
 ```
 {: pre}

-**Output:**
+Example output:
 ```
 {
   "result": {